 Below is a chart of relevant blackjack hand signals for quick actions during gameplay:

-Note: Dealers also have their own signals.
+Note: Dealers may also use hand gestures for security and game procedure.
 Blackjack dealer hand signals include clapping and waving to show the security cameras that they have no cards or chips in their hands.

 Reason for the Difference in Signals: Face-Up vs Face-Down Tables

-1. Face-up games prohibit touching cards to prevent card marking, switching, or tampering, protecting game integrity.
-Players can make gestures with their empty hands, since cards are dealt face up.
+- Face-up games prohibit touching cards to prevent card marking, switching, or tampering, protecting game integrity.
+Players can make gestures with their empty hands since cards are dealt face up.

 Deck-Specific Exceptions in Blackjack Hand Signals